linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 25.10.2022 (announcement Gogola)
+- We're doing some researches and monitoring.
+- You can still enjoy and use the service.

+### 25.10.2022 (announcement Gogola)
 - **Gogola** is back online.
 - Enjoy the search and news engine again! :)